phayes/SaganSearch/README.md

 The implications of a message would be profound.

 In addition to the meaning of the message itself, a message in π would could mean that our reality was created by an intelligent mind.
-It could also mean that fundemental truths are in a certain sense arbitrary and artificial.
+It could also mean that fundamental truths are in a certain sense arbitrary and artificial.
 It could mean that there are alternative realities out there where `1 + 1 = 3` despite this statement being totally nonsense within our reality.
 The implications on our understanding of reality would be profound.

 **3. Do you really expect to find a message?**

 Honestly, not really.
-This is framed as an art project because it's primary purpose is to provoke interesting thoughts about the nature of reality.
+This is framed as an art project because its primary purpose is to provoke interesting thoughts about the nature of reality.
 But who knows, maybe a message really is there, deep in the digits of pi.

 ## Joining the search

-If you decide you want to run SaganSearch, please email me at patrick.d.hayes@gmail.com so we can coodinate different search spaces within the digits of π.
+If you decide you want to run SaganSearch, please email me at patrick.d.hayes@gmail.com so we can coordinate different search spaces within the digits of π.
 I am also happy to accept pull requests that expand the project to other transcendental numbers, supports an organized distributed search, or any other improvements.

 ## Future development plans